-Of conventional design, the apron was driven by a keyed power shaft working through a worm and wheel that took the drive to a train of gears that could be directed to give either power sliding or power surfacing by lifting or lowering a centrally-mounted quadrant lever.
-Concentric with the lever was a screw-in-and-out clutch handwheel used to engage and disengage the drive.
+Of conventional design the apron used worm-and-wheel gearing, driven by a slotted, key-carrying power shaft that transmitted drive to a train of gears that could be directed to give either power sliding or power surfacing.
+Selection of the feed direction was by lifting or lowering a centrally-mounted quadrant lever and engagement by a concentrically-mounted a screw-in-and-out knob that engaged a cone clutch..
 Sliding power feeds varied from 0.002" to 0.036" per revolution of the spindle with the surfacing rate set at 1/3 of the same range.
 The top of each rather narrow saddle wing was fitted with T slots that allowed the travelling steady to be given a wide and hence stable base.
 The compound slide rest was fitted with proper tapered gip strips and the cross and top slide travels were 81/2-inches and 63/4" respectively, both driven by a respectably-large 5/8"-diameter 8 t.p.i Acme-form feed screws; however, on the machines illustrated, the micrometer dials were far too small.

 15/8-inches in diameter, the tailstock barrel was fitted with a No. 3 Morse taper; it's five inches of travel were marked by engraved lines and drive was by a 3/4-inch diameter left-hand Acme-form thread.
 Unfortunately the nut used to clamp the tailstock to the bed required the use of a loose, self-hiding spanner.